highlando/academic-kickstart/content/talk/19-iciam-genpod/index.md

 +++
-title = "Tensor-space Galerkin POD for parametric flow equations"
+title = "Talk: Tensor-space Galerkin POD for parametric flow equations"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.